Language Lessons for a Living Education, levels 7-10

 Level 10

 Life of Washington by Anna C. Reed was originally published in 1842 and was widely read at the time.
 Reed focused on the faith of Washington in this laudatory biography.
 For instance, on page 19 she writes: “His history is as a shining light upon the path of virtue; for he ‘acknowledged God in all his ways.’”
 Life of Washington is used in the first semester, and two optional autobiographies are the sources of material for the second semester: The Summit by Eric Alexander and Gifted Mind by Jeff Kinley and Dr. Raymond Damadian.
-Excerpts from these two books are included in the course book, so you do not need to purchase those books.
+Excerpts from these two books are included in the course book, so you do not need to purchase them.

 The worldview activities at this level expand more broadly into all areas of life as students explore the lives of Washington, Alexander (a mountain climber), and Damadian (inventor of the MRI scanner).